1. Is Laser Hair Removal permanent?

 The LightSheer system was developed from years of research at the Wellman Laboratories of Photomedicine, one of the world’s leading medical laser research institutions.
 The laser is pulsed, or “turned on”, for only a fraction of a second and the duration of each pulse is just long enough to disable the hair follicles.
 A unique component of the LightSheer system, the actively cooled sapphire hand piece was designed to protect the skin by actively cooling it before, during and after the laser light is transmitted.
 It also actively draws off heat from the skin surface, which further protects the skin from injury.

 The cooling tip has a mild anesthetic property, which allows tender areas to be treated in a relatively painless fashion.
 You will feel a tingling or stinging sensation during the treatment, but most people tolerate the procedure well.
 Topical anesthetic is available to increase your comfort, if you choose.
 Following your treatment, you may experience a sunburn-type sensation in the treated area for several hours.

 6. Who performs the treatments?

 Our laser treatments are performed by Jan Chapman and Deb Maxa, who are trained and certified in all aspects of Laser Hair Removal.
-Since we have done over 250,000 aesthetic treatments, Refine Laser and Electrolysis’ staff is highly experienced.
+Since we have done over 250,000 aesthetic treatments, Refine Laser and Skin Cares’ staff is highly experienced.